-- Metallica's "Damage Inc." from 1986 contained the line "fuck it all and fucking no regrets".
+- Metallica's "Damage Inc." from Master of Puppets (1986) contained the line "fuck it all and fucking no regrets".
 The exact same line appeared on "St. Anger" 17 years later, immediately followed by "I hit the lights on these dark sets", which is a reference to an even older song, 1983's "Hit The Lights".

 - "Miss The Girl" by Soul Coughing reuses a lyric and it's accompanying melody from the Mike Doughty solo song "I Failed To Use It" - "I dream that she aims to be the bloom upon my misery".
 "I Failed To Use It" didn't see formal release until 2004, but was written in 1996 (two years before "Miss The Girl") for Doughty's rejected solo debut Skittish.